 The girl took a step forward and the crowd of students grew silent, waiting for what she was going to do.
 "Well you better be," she said, slight irritation coloring her tone.
 She took another step forward and the poor guy stumbled back clumsily and some students laughed.
 "Next time, watch your way."

-"Yeah, nerd.
+"Yeah, loser.
 Watch where you're going," someone from behind her said.

 This was her domain and she had no intention of letting some unknown student ruin her day.
 Turning sharply to her left, she entered a classroom and was immediately greeted by the few students that were early for their first period.